|Photo Credit: The Walking Dead / Gene Page|

 When the group joins the herd of walkers covered in zombie gut ponchos, it's the most action, and people (dead or alive) Sam has confronted in a while.
 Sam doesn’t have shit, to be honest; Sam doesn't have anyone or anything guiding him.
 For him to call out for his mom, it’s understandable.
 With the exception of how the comic books turn out, his noise might not draw a lot of attention of the walkers unless he starts throwing a temper tantrum and forces Judith to start crying.
 Their ponchos will still mask their human scent from the walkers.
 But, even if we all wanted him to SHUT UP, SHUT UP, SHUT UUUUPPPP, I wish someone had actually paid him an inkling of attention.
 Maybe they could have saved a life or two - depending on how the mid-season premiere turns out.

 Ron finally made his move, and Carl did too.
 Boarded up inside their house, Ron rounded up that Deanna's bleak fate was another reason to dismantle the Grimes family.
 He's convinced that his entire family is dead and lured Carl into the garage (locking them both inside) to kill him.
-Their scuffle resulted in breaking the glass garage door, inviting nearby walkers to hear their brawl and come bursting through the garage.
+Their scuffle resulted in breaking the garage door, inviting nearby walkers to hear their brawl and come bursting through.
 Thankfully, the lil' Grimes defended himself, but it took Rick hacking away at the lock in order to save them both.

 As the gif set above shows, Carl wasn't having it.
 He wants to square away their beef, but in a parallel of Glenn to Nicholas, he keeps giving Jessie's son multiple chances.
 Unlike Nicholas, Ron keeps blowing them off - not 'cause he's unappreciative but he's dead set on enacting revenge against them.